-Huntsville, Ontario - February 3, 2013 - This past weekend the 14th Annual Kelly Shires Breast Cancer Snow Run was a great success!
-Over $420,000.00 was raised in pledges and corporate sponsorship, with more expected to come in this week.
-Bringing the 14 year fundraising total to over $3.5 million dollars.
-Hidden Valley Resort in Huntsville was the host resort again for this year’s event.
+Huntsville, Ontario - February 3,2020 - This past weekend the 21st Annual Kelly Shires Breast Cancer Snow Run was a great success!
+Over $520,000.00 was raised in pledges and corporate sponsorship, with more expected to come in this week.
+The team is very proud of the $7 million that they have raised over the past 20 years!

 Extra special thanks and appreciation to this year’s participants, volunteers, media partners and Sponsors for their part in making this year so successful.
-Special thanks to our Platinum level sponsors - BRP/Ski-Doo®, Choko Designs, Factory Recreation in Midland, FXR Racing, Royal Distributing and the Toronto International Snowmobile ATV & Powersport Show for their continuous support.
-Thank you to the team at Hidden Valley Resort for all the extra special touches and for making us feel at home.
+Special thanks to our Platinum level sponsors - BRP/Ski-Doo®, Choko Designs, Factory Recreation in Midland, FXR Racing, Hampamp, Royal Distributing, Snap-on Tools, The Toronto International Snowmobile ATV & Powersport, Vector Equestrian and WithinUS for their continuous support.
+Thank you to the team at Hidden Valley Resort for all the extra special touches and for making us feel at home once again.
 Together we ARE making a difference!

 For more information on the event or to apply to the trust: